 These vignettes were all written based on the style of the New York Times series, “Tiny Love Stories,” which are written in response to a theme or idea, in 100 words or less.
 The vignettes below follow that same structure.
-Each describes a particular moment, memory, or realization from my experiences this winter, related to the theme of “transition.”
+Each describes a particular moment, memory, or realization from my experiences in quarantine, in response to the theme of “confinement.”

 The face on the tiny screen inches from my nose is comfortably familiar.
 Soft tendrils of hair framed by brown cabinets.
 Two eyes the color of ocean, alternately aquamarine and sea green, stormy hazel and ice-tinged grey.
 The ease with which these small details reach into this corner room comforts me; the hazy glow of my bedroom lamp casting a warmth to memories lived in another life.
 The broad strokes around the edges frame the portrait anew, dark formality replacing a formerly Pollock-esque border.
 Even so, the details remain the same.

 We used to joke about the hot water, sitting bare in my mother’s mug.
 Accompanied in its unflavored melody only by a slice of lemon, barely squeezed, sitting patiently full on the saucer.
 Nervous laughter accompanied requests for the female beverage of choice in our family, invoking sidelong glances from waiters.
 No caffeine, my mother proclaimed with pride, by way of explanation.
 And No Calories.
 I never understood the appeal of the peculiar beverage, beyond a familial affinity for convention.
 Until one day in March, I did.
 If you take away the lemon, then there is nothing left.